Baharna Books: Celtic Studies

 Erynn Rowan Laurie, A Circle of Stones: Journeys and Meditations for Modern Celts

-Caitlin and John Matthews, The Encyclopedia of Celtic Wisdom: The Celtic Shaman's Sourcebook
+Caitlin and John Matthews, Encyclopedia of Celtic Wisdom: A Celtic Shaman's Sourcebook

 Return to Contents Page for Baharna Books